e2b-dev/E2B/.github/ISSUE_TEMPLATE/bounty.md

 # :gift: Integrate E2B into [...]

-To see all bounties and learn everything about the bounty program, go to the pinned issue.
+To see all bounties and learn everything about the bounty program, go [HERE](https://github.com/e2b-dev/E2B/issues/242).

 ## Description